kvatrom/ai-workshop-vibe-coding-pdf-search/docs/SpecDoc.md

 - Query ranking refinement and evaluation harness.
 - CLI or minimal REST API to index and query.

-## Change Log
-- 2025-09-30: Added Spec Doc artifact and documented Slice 1 and Slice 2 structure.
-- 2025-09-30: Added Diary Log artifact; updated SpecDoc and CodeStyleDoc to reference maintenance of all three docs.
-- 2025-09-30: Added README.md with overview, requirements, and how to run; documented as Slice 4.

-- 2025-09-30: Added data/pdfs input folder, .gitignore, and README docs; documented as Slice 5.
-- 2025-09-30: Local ChromaDB integration with HttpChromaClient, Testcontainers integration test, updated README, and runtime indexer in Main; documented as Slice 6.

 ### Slice 7: OpenAI embeddings client (this change)
 Intent:
 - Provide an optional real embedding provider using OpenAI’s embeddings API while keeping default tests offline/deterministic.